This page replaces all previous pdf-format JVP guides for authors

 File Format and Resolution

-• Name each figure file with author and figure number (e.g., Fig2.tif).
+- Name each figure file with figure number (e.g., Fig2.tif).
+Do not use author names in file names.

 Suggested Cover Art